raghavmecheri/InterviewPrep/InterviewNotes.md

 #### Weighted Graph (Negative values) - Bellman Ford
 - Meant to fix Dijkstra's biggest drawback: negative edges
 - Uses Dynamic Programming, relax all edges |V| - 1 times
-- You cover all possible paths
+- You cover all possible paths<br>
 Algorithm:
 - Prepare a list of all possible edges
 - Mark the distance of all the possible edges from the source as infinity